 An elderly woman, world-famous and –infamous, returns to her alma mater to give a commencement address.
 But she has an ulterior motive – she wishes to visit her husband, the true love of her life whom she hasn’t seen for decades, and who now resides in a cloistered monastery.

-THE BACKSTORY: When I was working and living in Louisville (a second home for me for many years) I met Patricia Neal, the Oscar-winning actress from rural Kentucky.
+When I was working and living in Louisville (a second home for me for many years) I met Patricia Neal, the Oscar-winning actress from rural Kentucky.
 She had by then recovered miraculously from her series of strokes, and was looking for a play to perform.
 I wrote Evening with her in mind – a play that did not demand a great deal of memorization, and whose climactic moments take place in a speech delivered by the main character, a speech that can be read.
-I had also met the musician/ musicologist John Jacob Niles, and became very close friends with his niece, Nancy Niles Sexton.
+I had also met the musician/musicologist John Jacob Niles, and became very close friends with his niece, Nancy Niles Sexton.
 (She directed me in the production of Courage that I performed.)
 Niles had had a passionate affair with photographer Doris Ullman when he was a young man.
 He had in later years become a good friend of Thomas Merton.
 So I combined all these tales into one adventure – the story of a young girl and boy of the Kentucky hollers who fall in love and marry – but then who go their separate ways, he to a monastery, she to international scandal and fame.
 She returns to her home as an older woman, to be honored by her Alma Mater (the school that rejected her cruelly when she was a student) and she uses this trip as an excuse to hook up with her husband once again.